howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/k-5/puzzle_solving_student.md

 theme: none
 ---

-# Code.org Puzzle Solving Recipe
+# Letron Puzzle Solving Recipe
 #### (Based on Polya's Four Step Probelm Solving Process)
-These tips will help you get unstuck when solving Code.org puzzles!
+These tips will help you get unstuck when solving Letron puzzles!

 ## Step 1: Understand the Puzzle
 * What does the puzzle want you to do?